Belarus–Russia relations

-Belarus–Russia relations are the bilateral relations between Belarus and Russia.
-The two countries share a land border and constitute the supranational Union State.
+Belarus and Russia share a land border and constitute the supranational Union State.
 Several treaties have been concluded between the two nations bilaterally.
 Russia is Belarus' largest and most important economic and political partner.
-Both are members of various international organizations, including the Commonwealth of Independent States, the Eurasian Economic Union, the Collective Security Treaty Organization, and the United Nations.
+Both are members of various international organisations, including the Commonwealth of Independent States, the Eurasian Economic Union, the Collective Security Treaty Organization, and the United Nations.

+Belarus under Aleksander Lukashenko has been described by Western observers and pro-democracy activists in Belarus as being a client, puppet, satellite or vassal state of Russia under Vladimir Putin.

 History

 Early 1990s

 After the Soviet Union collapsed, the newly formed Russian state tried to maintain control over the post-Soviet space by creating, on 8 December 1991, a regional organization – the Commonwealth of Independent States (CIS).
 However, Belarus, as other republics in the CIS, started to drift away from Russia, which at that time was attempting to stabilize its broken economy and ties with the West.

 In the early 1990s, Russia was concerned that its involvement in the near abroad state such as Belarus would risk the relations it was trying to build with the West.
 However, as NATO began to expand eastward, Russia found itself in a difficult situation.
 On one hand, it was facing a breakup of the large geopolitical bloc it had once controlled.
 On the other, it felt that the West was trying to isolate it from the European environment by picking up the pieces of its former empire.
 This led to the increasing importance of good relations with Belarus.